1959 Pacific hurricane season: Tropical Storm Wanda

 Tropical Storm Wanda existed from September 26 to September 27.
 The name Wanda was assigned from the North Pacific Typhoon name list.

 Tropical Storm Fourteen

 Tropical Storm Fourteen existed from October 19 to October 21.

 Hurricane Fifteen

 The most notable storm this year was the 1959 Mexico Hurricane.
-It made landfall as a Category 4 on October 27 and killed at least 1800 people.
+It made landfall as a Category 4 on October 27 and killed at least 1800 people, making it the deadliest Pacific hurricane on record.